RoyalIcing/glaze/README.md

 Well there’s these things called computers and you can avoid all that manual work and use whatever baking-inspired function names you like.

-## Glaze preserves the text you want to display.
+## Glaze preserves the content you want to display.

 ### Just tell it what you want to display and let it worry about the HTML writing and escaping part.
 It works with elements, attributes, text, URLs, and email addresses.